Asian Recipes/ Dinner/ Japanese/ Lunch/ Pasta & Noodles/ Recipes

 Recipe Notes

-• Buttered Corn – Up the corn ante and dry fry the kernals for a few minutes to give them a little char before adding a tablespoon butter to coat them.
+• Buttered Corn – Up the corn ante and dry fry the kernels for a few minutes to give them a little char before adding a tablespoon butter to coat them.
 Then add them to the top of your ramen for an extra flavour burst!

 Nutrition